jneidel/youtube-local/readme.md

 # youtube-local

-> Local version of youtubes subscription feed
+> Local version of youtubes subscription feed; manage new videos in vim and watch with vlc

-Using youtubes api this collectiction of scripts scrapes the channels of your subscribed youtubers for new videos, relative to the last time the script ran.
-New videos will be collected in a file, and using a vim script you start the videos up with vlc.
+Using youtubes api, this collection of scripts scrapes the channels of your subscribed youtubers for new videos, relative to the last time the script ran.
+New videos will be collected in a file, and using a vim script you start the videos with vlc.

 ## Motivation